c-j-j/c-j-j.github.io/_posts/2015-03-19-wrap-external-calls.md

 I only had to change two lines of production code to change the storage mechanism for the entire site.

 I've done this far more lately.
-Wrapping any functions (third party or otherwise) that are called in several times in a class/helper function really helps when we have to change something.
+Wrapping any functions (third party or otherwise) that are called in several places in a class/helper function really helps when we have to change something.

-Only having to change one method in one class is very satisfying and time consuming.
+Only having to change one method like this is very satisfying and saves a lot of time.